survivejs/react-book/manuscript/02_getting_started.md

 };
 ```

-We use `path.resolve` here as it is preferred to use absolute paths with Webpack.
+We use `path.resolve` here as it is preferred to use absolute paths with webpack.
 If you move your configuration below some directory, you'll need to take this in count.

 ## Running Your First Build